abrahamshimekt/Competitive-Programming-Problem-Solutions/README.md

-# A2SV
+# Competitive Programming with Python3
 # leetcode problem solutions
-The repository has problem solutions of different leetcode problems
+The repository has problem solutions of different leetcode problems.